-7.3.
-Test Animals
+7.3 Test Animals

-The test animals shall be of similar size and weight to those found in the areas where the trap will be used.
-The test animals shall have been examined by a qualified person to ensure that they are healthy.
-The number of animals shall be ten or more.
+The test animals should be of a size and weight range representative of the species to those found in the areas where the trap will be used.
+The test animals should have been examined to ensure that they are healthy.
+The number of animals should be ten or more.

-7.4.
-Conditioning of animals
+7.4 Conditioning of animals

 Wild-captured or captive-raised animals of the target species, and their nest boxes, should be transferred to the test room or enclosure and time allowed for acclimatisation.
+The acclimatisation period should ensure that animals are familiarised with and sufficiently settled in the test room or enclosure, so that during the test procedure they interact with and trigger the trap in a manner representative of in-situ free-ranging wild animals.